 INCLUDES - PRIVATE TRANSPORT, ACCOMMODATION, ALL MEALS & ENTRANCE FEES

-We will leave early in the morning for Mole National Park.
+We will be up early today to head to Mole.
 The journey to the north will take around 5 hours.
 Upon arrival, you will check into the hotel located in the centre of the national park.
-After getting settled the group will have lunch and can relax and/or take a dip in the pool.
+Currently, it is the only standing hotel to be surrounded by the natural habitat of the wildlife in the national park.
+After getting settled the group will have lunch.

-In the afternoon, your group will climb atop the jeep for a 2 hour safari.
+We will then will climb atop the jeep for a 2 hour safari.
 Keep your eyes peeled for all the wildlife and creatures that reside in Mole National Park!
-Once night falls, we will head to the nearby village of Larabanga to participate in some traditional drumming and dancing of the Northern Region.
+After finishing the jeep-top safari you will go back to the hotel for dinner and to relax for the evening.